perfidb/perfidb/README.md

 - A simple yet powerful labelling system, think about Gmail labels for your bank transactions.
 - Keeping your sensitive personal finance data locally on your computer

+## How to get help
+- Ask questions in the Discord channel: https://discord.gg/Yg2cStNC
+- Create issues in Github

 # Quick tour
 ### Launch